David P. Rando, Ph.D.

 I regularly teach Literary Methods and British Literature: French Revolution to the Present.
 I teach upper-division seminars such as Realism to Postmodernism and Beyond, Experimental Fiction of the 20th Century, James Joyce's Ulysses, and Animal Studies and Modern Fiction, and many others.
 I also participate in the Arts & Ideas FYE.
 In my classes, I aim to produce critical communities in which students can comfortably practice critical inquiry while honing methodological competence, writing skills, and knowledge of literary and cultural history.

-Hope, Form and the Future in the Work of James Joyce (Publication Forthcoming) argues that hope is an overlooked yet central term for understanding Joyce.
+Hope, Form, and Future in the Work of James Joyce, argues that hope is an overlooked yet central term for understanding Joyce.
 Joyce has often been read in terms of individual and collective political paralysis and hopelessness.
 At times, he has also been described as endorsing certain political visions or programs.
 But a full consideration of the concept of hope helps to complicate these views and to present a Joyce who thinks more agilely about the future, possibility, and politics than has been sufficiently recognized.

 In my book, Hope and Wish Image in Music Technology, I argue that music technologies such as filesharing platforms, streaming services, and media players, as well as many of their historical antecedents, attract unconscious desires for socialism and collectivity, enabling millions of people living under capitalism to dream of repressed social alternatives.